 As of May 2015, the university has adopted a newly revised Graduate Student Academic Dishonesty procedure that takes a MUCH stronger stance against instances of violations of academic integrity.
 This opportunity to check your Similarity Scores prior to final submission will help you to address any issues that might otherwise arise to avoid any undesirable consequences resulting from an instance of Academic Dishonesty.
 Documents submitted to the Similarity Check Dropbox will not be collected or graded.
-Assignment Documents are not officially submitted, and do not count for credit, until they are posted to the Dropbox designated that that specific assignment.
+Assignment Documents are not officially submitted, and do not count for credit, until they are posted to the Dropbox, or other specified location, designated for that specific assignment.